Windows OS Hub

 Add-AdGroupMember -Identity munWKSAdmins -Members amuller, dbecker, kfisher

-Open the domain Group Policy Management console (GPMC.msc), create a new policy (GPO) AddLocaAdmins and link it to the OU containing computers (in my example, it is ‘OU=Computers,OU=Munich,OU=DE,DC=woshub,DC=com’).
+Open the domain Group Policy Management console (GPMC.msc), create a new policy (GPO) AddLocaAdmins, and link it to the OU containing the workstations (in my example, it is OU=Computers,OU=Munich,OU=DE,DC=woshub,DC=com).

-2. Go to the following GPO section: Computer Configuration –> Preferences –> Control Panel Settings –> Local Users and Groups;
+2. Navigate to Computer Configuration –> Preferences –> Control Panel Settings –> Local Users and Groups;

 3. Add a new rule (New -> Local Group); group policy preferences manage local groups

-4. Select Update in the Action field (it is an important option!);
+4. Select Update in the Action field (an important option!)

 You can remove all manually added users and groups from the local Administrators on all computers.
 Check the “Delete all member users” and “Delete all member groups” options.
-In most cases, it is reasonable because you guarantee that only the approved domain groups will have administrator permissions on your domain computers.
-If you add a user to the Administrators group manually using the “Local users and groups” snap-in, it will be automatically removed next time when the policy is applied.
+This will ensure that only approved domain groups have administrator permissions on your domain workstation.
+If a user is added to the Administrators group manually using the “Local users and groups” snap-in, that membership will be automatically removed the next time the Group Policy is applied.

 add domain user group to the local admin group using gpo

-7. Save the policy and wait for it to be applied to the client workstations.
-To apply the Group Policy settings immediately, run this command gpupdate /force on a user’s computer;
+7. Save the GPO and wait for it to be applied to the client workstations.
+To apply the Group Policy settings immediately, run the command gpupdate /force on a user’s computer.

-8. Open the lusrmgr.mscsnap-in on any domain computer and check the local Administrators group members.
-Only the munWKSAdmins group should be added to this group, while other users and groups will be removed (except for the built-in Windows Administrator account).
+Open the lusrmgr.msc snap-in on the target domain computer and check the local Administrators group members.
+Only the munWKSAdmins group should be added to this group, while other users and groups should be removed (except for the built-in Windows Administrator account).

-If the policy is not applied on a domain computer, use the gpresult command to troubleshoot the resulting GPO settings.
-Also, make sure that the computer is located in the OU the GPO is linked to, and check the recommendations from the article “Why Group Policies not applied to computers?”.
+If the GPO is not applied to a domain computer, use the gpresult command to troubleshoot the resulting GPO settings.

 Adding a Single User to the Local Admins Group on a Specific Computer with GPO

 Sometimes you may need to grant a single user the administrator privileges on a specific computer.
-For example, you have several developers who need elevated privileges from time to time to test drivers, debug or install them on their computers.
-It is not reasonable to add them to the group of workstation admins with privileges on all domain computers.
+For example, you have several developers who periodically need elevated privileges to test, debug, or install drivers on their computers.
+It is not secure to add them to the workstation admin group, which has privileges on all domain workstations.

-You can use GPO WMI filters or Item-level Targeting to grant local admin permission on a specific computer.
+You can use either GPO WMI filters or Item-level Targeting to grant local admin permission to a specific computer.

-Create a new entry in the GPO preference section (Computer Configuration –> Preferences –> Control Panel Settings –> Local Users and Groups) of AddLocalAdmins policy created earlier:
+Create a new entry in the GPO Preference section (Computer Configuration –> Preferences –> Control Panel Settings –> Local Users and Groups) of the AddLocalAdmins policy that was created earlier.

 1. Action: Update